After completing this course, the learner should be able to:

 - Recognize the organization of the Internal Revenue Code

 - Identify the major subjects in the outline of the Internal Revenue Code

 - Apply procedures for research in the Internal Revenue Code

-Tara Fisher has been practicing international tax for over 15 years.
-Her professional background includes working for the U.S. Congress Joint Committee on Taxation, the national tax practice of Pricewaterhouse Coopers, and the University of Pittsburgh.
-During her time with Congress, Tara worked on the Senate Finance Committee's investigation of Enron Corporation and assisted with the ratification of bilateral income tax treaties with the United Kingdom, Japan, and Australia.
+Tara Fisher has been practicing international tax for more than 20 years.
+Her professional background includes working for the U.S. Congress Joint Committee on Taxation, the national tax practice of PwC and American University in Washington D.C.
+During her time with Congress, Tara worked on the Senate Finance Committee's investigation of Enron Corporation and helped draft tax policies that were later adopted as part of the American Jobs Creation Act of 2004.
+She also assisted the Senate Foreign Relations Committee with the ratification of bilateral income tax treaties, including conventions with the United Kingdom, Japan and Australia.
 While working for PwC, Tara was stationed abroad in London, where she advised European companies investing in the United States.
-Tara's extensive international and government experience led to the creation of two new courses at the University of Pittsburgh's Katz Graduate School of Business--Tax Policy and International Tax.
-Tara is a Certified Public Accountant in the states of Pennsylvania and Virginia and holds both a Bachelors and Masters degree from the University of Virginia.
+Tara is a Certified Public Accountant in the states of Pennsylvania and Virginia.
+She also holds both a Bachelors and Masters degree from the University of Virginia.